Journalism Program Learning Outcomes

 Upon completion of the journalism program students should be able to:

-- Skills: Conduct relevant research, identify and interview sources for news articles, evaluate source credibility, and present the resulting news stories in a clear and concise fashion using a variety of appropriate words, images and sound.
+- Skills: Conduct relevant research, identify and interview sources for news stories, evaluate source credibility, and present the resulting news stories in a clear and concise fashion using a variety of appropriate words, images and sound.

 - Values: Develop practices to respect stakeholders in the journalistic process and include diverse perspectives.
 Collaborate respectfully with others to make ethical choices in the production, management, funding and promotion of media messages.
 Report to audiences the options for hope and viable solutions to problems beyond only the controversies, corruption and problems themselves.